Part II

 From Vision to Lived Reality

 When insight fails to shape how you live, it stays incomplete.
-Let theory touch the ground through embodied, ethical action.
-This is the pivot where cosmology becomes conduct.
+Let theory touch the ground through embodied, ethical action—through tone, pacing, boundary, and repair.

 The Entangled Firmament: A Reality You Help Bring into Being